yaya2devops/gopencti/README.md

 #### **Connector Import Document**

 The `connector-import-document` (included) is responsible for importing documents into the OpenCTI platform.
-It provides the following configuration options:
 ```YAML
   connector-import-document:
     image: opencti/connector-import-document:5.7.6